chen468859/Myself_PC/readme.txt

-Git is a distributed version control system. add Word
+Git is a distributed version control system.
-Git is free software.
+Git is a free software.